cloudinary/cloudinary_kotlin/README.md

 The entry point for upload operations is the `cloudinary.uploader().upload()` call.
 All upload operations are dispatched to a background queue.

-The following examples uploads a `File` using the default settings, a request upload callback, and an upload preset (more about upload presets below):
+The following example performs an unsigned upload of a `File` using the default settings, a request upload callback, and an upload preset (required for unsigned uploads):

 ```kotlin
 cloudinary.uploader().upload(imageFile) {